 Sinn 717 SZ-01 Chronograph

-Germany’s Sinn brand is a tool and instrument watch company of the best kind, and its cult following is completely justified with materials and engineering that belie their price.
+Germany’s Sinn brand is a tool and instrument watch company of the best kind, and its cult following is completely justified with materials and engineering that belie the price.
 One of its newest watches is a “cockpit wristwatch” that draws directly from German cockpit instruments from the ’70s.
-The big 45mm case isn’t for the slim of wrist, and the small seconds subdial and big numerals add drama to the face.
+The big 45mm case isn’t for slim wrists, and the small seconds subdial and big numerals add drama to the face.
 It also boasts a rotating minute counter and orange hands to mark the chronograph hour and minutes.
 Like other Sinn instruments, the 717 gets Sinn’s Black PVD Hard Coating, super hard Tegiment case application, and the brilliant Ar-Dehumidifying tech that prevents the crystal from fogging up.

 Bremont ALT1-C Griffon

 The UK’s Bremont brand is all about aviation and motoring.
 The Griffon is a new take on the ALT1-C and is inspired by the WWII-era Mark XIX Supermarine Spitfire that was powered by the iconic Rolls-Royce Griffon engine.
 The big 43mm case is multifaceted with a knurled black PVD inner case and a brushed stainless steel outer case.
 The bicompax dial is a classic with baton hands, and the layout of the vintage-hued numerals and markers makes for great legibility, as well as a refined look.
 The Griffon is powered by a modified in-house Caliber BE-50AE automatic movement with a COSC chronometer rating.
 The custom rotor has some terrific Griffon engine part cutouts, all viewable through the transparent caseback.